oracle-livelabs/developer/visual-builder/studio/extend-apps/publish/publish.md

 ## Task 1: Test the App UI

-You can preview your App UI's pages to run it in its own browser tab and see how it will appear to a user.
+You can preview your App UI to run it in its own browser tab and see how it will appear to a user.

 1. Click **Preview** ![Preview icon](images/icon-preview.png) in the header.